TheWinRaRs/Writeups/RACTF/Osint/RAirways.md

 # RAirways

-Scan the barcode thing on the boarding pass.
+Scan the barcode  on the boarding pass with a barcode reader.

 #### ractf{B0ard1ngP4SS}